johnatasjmo/platformsh-development-workflow/workflow.md

 ### Merge a branch by Senior Developer

-* On bitbucket, create a pull request and approve it
+* On bitbucket, create a pull request
+* Review code, approve it
 * On bitbucket, merge the pull request
-* Delete branch from bitbucket
+* Delete branch from bitbucket, local and platform